RichardJiang736/hackathon-2026/README.md

 ## How to Play

-1. Download and install the application [Ren'Py](https://drive.google.com/drive/folders/1sgDBV73fYzE96zzLbnizfG47LgLW-w_s?usp=sharing)
+1. Download and install the application [here](https://drive.google.com/drive/folders/1sgDBV73fYzE96zzLbnizfG47LgLW-w_s?usp=sharing)
-2. Unzip and run.
-Enjoy!
+2. Unzip and run the application. **Enjoy!**

 ## Characters